 ST STEPHEN'S HOSPITAL / SCIENCE PHOTO LIBRARY ST STEPHEN'S HOSPITAL / SCIENCE PHOTO LIBRARY

-Second degree burn.
-Close-up of a child's hand showing extensive blistering caused by a second degree burn.
-Most burns are due to accidents in the home, and are more common amongst the young and elderly.
-Burns to the palm are frequently caused by unknowingly picking up a hot object, or by spilling hot liquid.
+Third degree burn.
+Close-up of skin damaged by an extensive third degree burn.
+This burn was caused by a gas fire, and has completely destroyed the skin in the red areas.
+In cases like this, infection is common and hard to avoid, and the victim usually goes into shock, which may be fatal in itself.
+Most burns are due to accidents in the home.
 Burns are classified according to the damage they do.
-Sunburn, and other reddenings of the skin, are called first degree burns.
-If there is blistering and deeper skin damage, as here, they are second degree burns.
+First degree burns include sunburn.
+If there is blistering and deeper skin damage, they are second degree burns.
 Third degree burns destroy the entire skin thickness, and may expose muscle and bone.

 Model release not required.
 Property release not required.